- short stories -

 An annual collaborative short story prize between Comma Press and UCLan, in memory of much-loved writer and tutor Dinesh Allirajah.
 My story 'The Power of Suggestion' was shortlisted in 2019.
 All seven shortlisted pieces are available as an ebook for the bargain prize of 99p on the link below.
 A fantastic range of stories, all with a different approach to the theme of 'Scent', by some super writers.
 The next theme will be 'Artificial Intelligence'.

 Reflex Press runs an ongoing flash fiction (180-360 words) competition with a fun concept, whereby the longlisted flashes are published online day by day, in a countdown to the three placed stories.
 I have had longlisted stories published online in the autumn 2018, summer 2019 and winter 2019.
 In winter 2018 my story (a chapter from Homing) won third place.
 Read the judge's report for 'Heartwood' here.
-The first two stories were published in the 2018 anthology, and the 2019 ones will be published later this year.
+My work features in two anthologies, The Real Jazz Baby and The Girls' Guide to Fly Fishing, both available to buy here.

 THE BRIGHTON PRIZE ANTHOLOGY